-Having together diabetes and breastfeeding low milk supply is quite a possibility.
-This is primarily due to the presence of additional insulin, which is known to obstruct the production of breastmilk.
-Mothers might notice that their milk production is slow and not enough to satiate the baby.
+Having diabetes and low breast milk supply is quite a possibility.
+This is primarily due to the presence of additional insulin, which is known to obstruct the production of breast milk.
+Mothers might notice that their milk production is low and not enough to satiate the baby.
 This is usually temporary and can be restored to normal by bringing your diabetes under control.

-Since glucose plays an important role in the generation of breastmilk, the quality of breastmilk is usually dependent on the levels of sugar in the blood.
-If the right methods are utilized to take care of those levels and maintain them to an optimal limit, the quality will be unaffected and your baby will get the best breastmilk that there is.
+Since glucose plays an important role in the generation of breast milk, the quality of breast milk is usually dependent on the levels of sugar in the blood.
+If the right methods are utilised to take care of those levels and maintain them to an optimal limit, the quality will be unaffected, and your baby will get the best breast milk that there is.

 - Breastfeeding takes quite a toll on the glucose levels in your body.
-This makes it necessary to replenish them as soon as possible so that the generation of breastmilk continues unabated.
+This makes it necessary to replenish the glucose levels as soon as possible so that the generation of breast milk continues unabated.
 One of the best ways to do so is to fix yourself a quick snack before you feed your child.
-Making sure the snack contains enough proteins and carbohydrates works to your benefit.
+Make sure the snack contains enough proteins and carbohydrates.

-- Doctors always emphasize on the skin to skin contact between the mother and the child.
+- Doctors always emphasise on skin-to-skin contact between the mother and the child.
 The body experiences the phase of motherhood through such experiences, which also affect the internal processes and can further stimulate milk to start generating.

 - Monitor your blood sugar levels on a daily basis.
 Make sure your insulin dosage is adjusted in accordance with the levels, which will fluctuate once you start breastfeeding.

 - Diabetic mothers can easily develop mastitis or thrush if their breasts are not handled properly.
-This makes it necessary to ensure that the baby can latch on to the nipple correctly, and any excessive milk is expressed out of the breast and stored for the baby later.
+This makes it necessary to ensure that the baby can latch on to the nipple correctly, and any excess milk is expressed out of the breast and stored to be given to the baby a while later.

 - Stress is bad for a nursing mother.
-Take pleasure in your baby feeding off your breast and be relaxed.
+Take pleasure in your baby feeding from your breast and be relaxed.

-New mothers having issues of diabetes are usually put on external medication that provides the right dose of insulin, metformin or other medicines.
-These interact with the sugar levels in your body, but they don’t affect your child.
-So there is no need to worry on that front.
+New mothers with diabetes are usually put on external medications that provide the right dose of insulin, such as metformin.
+The medicines interact with the sugar levels in your body, but they don’t affect your child.
+Therefore, there is no need to worry on that front.

-Diabetes and gestational diabetes for that matter are quite an unwelcome condition without a doubt.
+Diabetes and gestational diabetes are quite an unwelcomed condition without a doubt.
 But it is good to know that breastfeeding actually helps in handling those conditions in a better way.
 Taking the right steps to do so and maintaining your own health can ensure healthy growth for your child now and even in the future.